Skip to main content

 Huygens Image Contest 2021

-Congratulation to Dr. Rolando Berlinguer Palmini (BioImaging Unit) and Dr. Christin Albus (Mitochondrial Research Group), Newcastle University, UK for the 1st prize!!
+Congratulations to Dr. Rolando Berlinguer Palmini (BioImaging Unit) and Dr. Christin Albus (Mitochondrial Research Group), Newcastle University, UK for first prize.

 Huygens Image Contest 2020

-In the 2020 Huygens Image Contest Dr. Rolando Berlinguer Palmini (BioImaging Unit) and Dr. Matthew Zorkau (Mitochondria Research Group), Newcastle University received the 3rd Prize for their image.
+In the 2020 Huygens Image Contest, Dr. Rolando Berlinguer Palmini (BioImaging Unit) and Dr. Matthew Zorkau (Mitochondria Research Group), at Newcastle University received the third Prize for their image.

 This has proven to be a crucial image to show the submitochondrial location of newly synthesised proteins.
-The green rendered fluorescent signal represents newly synthesised mitochondrial protein and the red is an immunofluorescent antibody to a mitochondrial protein found in the inner boundary membrane of the mitochondrion (TIM23).
+The green rendered fluorescent signal represents a newly synthesised mitochondrial protein and the red is an immunofluorescent antibody to a mitochondrial protein found in the inner boundary membrane of the mitochondrion (TIM23).
 This Huygens deconvolved image visualized with Huygens Surface Renderer shows a section of the human mitochondrial network taken at STED nanoscopy resolution using AF594 depleted with a 775nm STED laser and AF532 depleted with a 660 nm STED laser.
+You can read about this more on the Huygens website.

 Publications